The Barbican is full of wonderful shops, eateries and things to do for you to discover.

-Plymouth is also the home to several top TV chefs; local boys Chris and James Tanner run the hugely popular Tanners and Barbican Kitchen restaurants, Hugh Fearnley-Whittingstall opened the River Cottage Canteen and Deli at Royal William Yard in 2011 and British cookery legend Gary Rhodes is set to open a new restaurant at the Plymouth Dome later this year.
+Plymouth is also the home to several top TV chefs; local boys Chris and James Tanner run the hugely popular Barbican Kitchen restaurant, Hugh Fearnley-Whittingstall opened the River Cottage Canteen and Deli at Royal William Yard in 2011 and British cookery legend Gary Rhodes opened Rhodes at the Dome on Plymouth's waterfront.

 If you want to discover the best of the Westcountry’s local food and drink, Flavour Fest is the only place to be.
 With more than 100 traders showcasing everything from Cornish curries and Devonshire chillies to Somerset cider and Dorset blueberries, alongside a packed programme of chef demonstrations and fun for all the family, the annual food and drink festival is without a doubt one of the highlights of Plymouth’s event calendar.

-Flavour Fest 2012 will take place from 17 – 19 August, transforming the Piazza into a bustling continental-style market for three days of fabulous foodie fun.
+Flavour Fest takes place each summer, transforming the Piazza into a bustling continental-style market for three days of fabulous foodie fun.

 Plymouth Seafood Festival

-2012 sees the launch of Plymouth’s brand new Seafood Festival.
-Part of the wider Marine City Festival, the two-day celebration of the city’s fantastic fish will take place on the Barbican on Saturday 15 and Sunday 16 August.
-The weekend of activity will include quayside stalls, a cookery theatre with top chefs demonstrating the best ways to prepare the freshly caught seafood, live music, street entertainment and much more.
+2012 saw the launch of Plymouth’s brand new Seafood Festival.
+Part of the wider Ocean City Festival, the two-day celebration of the city’s fantastic fish takes place on the Barbican during late summer.
+The weekend of activity includes quayside stalls, a cookery theatre with top chefs demonstrating the best ways to prepare the freshly caught seafood, live music, street entertainment and much more.